lambdamikel/Speak-SID/README.md

 The best documentation is the [ATMega source code itself.](src/atmega8535/speaksid/speaksid.c)

 Speak&SID main IO port is `&FBEE`.
 This is the port that is / was being used by the Amstrad SSA-1 speech synthesizer.
+In addition, some modes use `&FBDE` as a status port.
+The SID is mapped into IO range `&FAC0 - &FADC`.

 In the following, a **control byte** or **command** is a sequence of at least 2 bytes starting with `255`.
-For example, to reset Speak&SID, send control byte `0`, i.e., send the sequence `255, 0`.
+For example, to reset Speak&SID via the reset command / control byte (command `0`), send `255, 0`.
 The different modes of Speak&SID are entered by sending various control bytes.
 Note that, in order to send 255 as `payload` data, it needs to be escaped, otherwise it would be interpreted as starting a control byte.
 Hence, send `255, 255` to send `255` as payload data.

 In the following, the control bytes for setting the corresponding Speak&SID modes are listed:

 - **Native SpeakJet Mode**: 2 (hence, send `255, 2` to enter this mode).
 If this mode is active,  every byte being sent to `&FBEE` will be handed over to the SpeakJet chip directly.
-Again, note that in order to send byte 255 to the SpeakJet chip, you will need to escape it, as explained, and send 255 **twice** (phoneme 255 is some R2D2 sound effect if I remember correctly).
+Again, note that in order to send byte 255 to the SpeakJet chip, you will need to escape it, as explained, and send 255 **twice** (allophone 255 is some R2D2 sound effect if I remember correctly).
 In this mode, the current status of the SpeakJet chip will be visible on the corresponding Segment Bar LEDs (SJRDY, SJSPK, SJBUF), and the signals will also be available to read from port `&FBDE`.
 The lower three bits on `&FBDE` correspond to SpeakJet Ready (D0 = SJRDY LED), Speakjet Speaking (D1 = SJSPK LED), and SpeakJet Buffer Half Full (D3 = SJBUF LED).

 The current SpeakJet voice can be changed / altered in a number of ways, including pitch, speed, volume, etc. Use the following control bytes: change volume (`20, <value>`), speed of speech (`21, <value>`), pitch (`22, <value>`), and "bend" (`23, <value>`).
 Once changed, the voice can always be tested using control byte / command `10` (test voice).
 Notice that the same voice is used for the SSA-1 mode (see next).
 The possible values for Volume, Speed of Speech, Pitch, and Bend, are [documented in the SpeakJet User Manual](manuals/speakjet-usermanual.pdf).